priscilaborges/data_analytics_challenge_99/README.md

 ### Optional.
 We want to build up a model to predict “Possible Churn Users” (e.g.: no trips in the past 4 weeks).
 List all features that you can think about and the data mining or machine learning model or other methods you may use for this case.

 Logistic regression is a statistical analysis method that could to predict "possible churn users".
-We would need a data with churn users to train the model and some variables like number of trips by week per user, trip fare, waiting time, first call time, last call time.
+We would need a data with churn users to train the model and some variables like number of trips per week per user, trip fare, waiting time, first call time, last call time.